 Employers can make sure that building managers increase the airflow, regularly clean the air filters and vacuum the carpets more often.
 The cleaning staff could be encouraged to use less toxic cleaning materials.

-There can even be incentives in place to persuade all stakeholders to make the healthier, less toxic choices.
-There are different steps that can be taken to reduce the amount of toxins we are being exposed to, and to create a more enjoyable working environment.
+There can even be incentives in place to persuade all stakeholders to make healthier, less toxic choices.
+There are different steps that can be taken to reduce the number of toxins we are being exposed to and to create a more enjoyable working environment.

 Each person can also take steps to protect themselves against the negative effects of toxins within a building.

 There are various dietary supplements that have the ability to aid in supporting our immune system and to effectively remove toxic chemicals from the body.
 For instance, for anti-allergy properties, try supplements that contain vitamin C, quercetin, and zinc, as well as the herbs albizzia and perilla.